mitchharpur/openshift-console-debugging/docs/debugging/installing-go.md

   ```sh
   brew install go
   ```
-  The output should display something similar to what is show below:
+  The output should display something similar to what is shown below:

   ![brew install](images/brew-install-go.jpg)
   ### 2. [Using direct download](https://golang.org/doc/install)